Reforms meet fairness concerns in school and college admissions: Comparison of Mechanisms

+The matching $FPF^{4}(P,\succ,q)$ is stable.\footnote{This matching is both the student-optimal and the school-optimal stable matching.} However, the matching $GS^{4}(P,\succ,q)$ is not stable.
+Indeed, the pair $(i_6,s_{4})$ blocks this matching because student $ i_{6}$ is unmatched and finds school $s_4$ acceptable, but student $ i_{3}$ is matched to $s_{4}$ while $ i_{6}\mathrel{\succ_{s_{4}}}i_{3}$.
 The intuition is that the constraint in $ GS$ shortened the chains of the rejections needed to reach a stable matching in the Gale-Shapley algorithm.
 For example, student $ i_{3}$ is temporarily matched to school $ s_{4}$ at some step of the algorithm.
 At the student-optimal stable matching for $ (P,\succ,q)$, school $ s_{4}$ is assigned to student $ i_{1}$.
 However, we need an application of student $ i_{1}$ at that school to displace student $ i_{3}$ from $ s_{4}$.
 This does not occur under $ GS^{4}$ because no student initiates the rejection chain.
 However, under $ FPF^{4}$, the application of student $ i_{2}$ at school $ s_{3}$ causes the rejection of student $ i_{1}$ at $ s_{3}$ (student $ i_{2}$ has ranked it higher than $ i_{1}$ and school $ s_{3}$ is a first-preference-first school).
 This is the rejection needed to reach the student-optimal stable matching.

-\end{example} In this example, we illustrate how the constrained $GS$ mechanism has shortened the chains needed to reach a stable matching.
-It is well known that this type of chains lead to unambiguous welfare losses (in terms of Pareto efficiency): each student in the chain is worse off, all other students are unaffected \citep{kesten2010}.\footnote{These chains are initiated by the so-called interrupters.
-These are students who initiate chains of rejections that return to them \citep{kesten2010}.} However, under the Boston mechanism, (where all schools are first-preference-first schools) there is no such chain.
-The following result is an implication of this fact.
+\end{example} This example illustrates how the constrained $GS$ mechanism has shortened the chains needed to reach a stable matching.
+It is well known that this type of chain leads to unambiguous welfare losses.
+Each student in the chain is worse off, and all other students are unaffected \citep{kesten2010}.\footnote{These chains are initiated by the so-called interrupters.
+These are students who initiate chains of rejections that return to them \citep{kesten2010}.} However, under the Boston mechanism, (where all schools are first-preference-first schools) there is no such chain, and thus the constrained Boston mechanism can be compared to the constrained Gale-Shapley mechanism.
+We also show the comparison result for the Gale-Shapley mechanisms with different constraints.